Copy and Restoration of Old Photographs

 After the photo is restored and all of the artwork complete, the new image can be mounted on canvas or kept true to the original historic form.

 Black and white images are printed on black and white photographic paper that still uses wet darkroom process, just as the original did.
-There are many options available for the final prints and Jonathan will help advise you on the best way to properly present your image.
+There are many options available for the final prints and Jonathan will help advise you on the best way to properly present your image in the most historically accurate way.